seydobassam/algovisual/README.md

-<h1 align="center"> algovisual </h1>
+<h1 align="center"> Algovisual </h1>

 ## About

 Algovisual is an algorithms visualization project.
 It can be used to visualize different algorithms such as: **Search algorithm**, **Pathfinding algorithm**, and **Binary tree algorithms**, so you can see how algorithms work and how fast they are and the difference between them.

 You are welcome to [report bugs, Features](https://github.com/seydobassam/tree-visualizer/issues) or create pull requests.

 ## Algorithms

 ### Pathfinding algorithms
+- Dijkstra’s Algorithm
+- A* Search Algorithm
+- Greedy Best-first Search
+- Bidirectional Best-first Search
+- Breadth First Search

 ### Binary tree Algorithms
+- Depth-first search (DFS) Inorder
+- Depth-first search (DFS) Preorder
+- Depth-first search (DFS) Postorder
+- Breadth-first search (BFS) levelOrder

 ### Search algorithms
+- Linear Search
+- Binary Search
+- Jump Search

+## Data Structures (Used Data Structures with algorithms)
+- Binary Search Tree
+- MinHeap

 ## Author
 👤 **Bassam/Martin Seydo**